TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

 This error occurs when port 8080 is already being used by an existing process.
 Oftentimes, this is a leftover Monorail devserver process from a past run.
 To quit whatever process is on port 8080, you can run `kill $(lsof -ti:8080)`.

+*   `RuntimeError: maximum recursion depth exceeded while calling a Python object`

+If running `make serve` gives an output similar to [this](https://paste.googleplex.com/4693398234595328), make sure you're using a virtual environment (see above for how to configure one).
+Then, make the changes outlined in [this CL](https://chromium-review.googlesource.com/c/infra/infra/+/3152656).

+*   `gcloud: command not found`

+Add the following to your `~/.zshrc` file: `alias gcloud='/Users/username/google-cloud-sdk/bin/gcloud'`.
+Replace `username` with your Google username.

 *   `TypeError: connect() got an unexpected keyword argument 'charset'`